psy-ex/metrics/README.md

 It will also print BD-rate statistics for each metric, comparing the two results from the CSV files.

+`plot.py` also outputs a CSV file containing the average encode time for an input file accompanied by the corresponding average BD-rate.
+These statistics can assist in looking at overall encoder efficiency across multiple speed presets or configurations.

 ## Harmonic Mean